XenServer

 Frequent and easy-to-apply updates

 In XenServer 8, the way we release updates to you has changed.
-A regular delivery of updates are made available, enabling you to benefit from a more efficient release process that delivers new features and bug fixes at a faster cadence than was previously possible.
-Use XenCenter to apply these updates to your XenServer hosts and pools at a time that is convenient to you.
+Frequent updates are made available, enabling you to benefit from a more efficient release process that delivers new features and bug fixes at a faster cadence than was previously possible.
+Use XenCenter or the xe CLI to apply these updates to your XenServer hosts and pools at a time that is convenient to you.
+For more information, see Update your XenServer hosts.

 1. We make frequent updates available for XenServer 8 in our secure CDN.